TNTurnerLab/Hare/README.md

 * suffix_hc:  *Suffix of the GATK Haplotypecaller data files.
 Assumes input files are \<sample\_name\>\<suffix\>*
 * family_file: "/dnv_wf_cpu/<your_family_file>"
 * glnexus_dv_model: Please change this to DeepVariantWES if you are running WES, otherwise leave it blank.
 * chrom_length:  *Optional chromosome length file, use if you are not using human reference GRCh38.
-Can leave blank if using GRCh38.
-Please make this a two column, tab delimited file, with the first chromosome and the second column the length of the chromosome*
+You can leave it blank if using GRCh38.
+Please make this a two-column, tab-delimited file, with the first chromosome and the second column the length of the chromosome*
 ```
 Below is an example Docker run command:

 ```
-docker run -v "/path/to/hare/code:/dnv_wf_cpu" -v "/path/to/reference:/reference" -v "/path/to/deepvariant/output:/dv" -v "/path/to/gatk/output:/gatk"  -v "/path/to/RepeatMasker/region/files:/region" tnturnerlab/hare:v1.1 /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/hare_1.1.smk -j 6 --cores -k --rerun-incomplete -w 120
+docker run -v "/path/to/hare/code:/dnv_wf_cpu" -v "/path/to/reference:/reference" -v "/path/to/deepvariant/output:/dv" -v "/path/to/gatk/output:/gatk"  -v "/path/to/RepeatMasker/region/files:/region" tnturnerlab/hare:v1.2 /opt/conda/envs/snake/bin/snakemake -s /dnv_wf_cpu/hare_1.2.smk -j 6 --cores -k --rerun-incomplete -w 120
 ```

 ### Cromwell

 We also provide this workflow in a .wdl format.
 Unlike the Snakemake, you will be able to run Parabricks directly from this workflow, instead of separately.
 You can also run this workflow in the cloud.
 To run this, you'll need to download the [Cromwell .jar found here](https://github.com/broadinstitute/cromwell/releases).
-This wdl was specificlly tested on cromwell-83.
+This wdl was specifically tested on cromwell-83.

 The basic config file looks like this:
 ```